rtmigo/fmap_dart/README.md

 Uint8List fromDisk = diskBytes.loadBytesSync('myKey');
 ```

 Each item actually stored in a separate file.
-So there is no central index, that can be broken.
-It's just named files.
+So it's just named files.

-Even if the OS decides to clear the temporary directories, and deletes half of the files,
-it's not a big deal.

-Although each item is contained in a file, this does not impose any restrictions on the keys.
+This does not impose any restrictions on the keys.
 They can be of any length and can contain any characters.
 ``` dart
 diskBytes.saveBytesSync('C:\\con', ...);  // no problem